Sevelamer (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to sevelamer, or if you have a bowel blockage.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take this medicine with food or milk.

-- To use the powder: Mix the entire contents of the packet with 2 tablespoons of water for the 0.8-gram dose or 4 tablespoons of water for the 2.4-gram dose.
+- Oral liquid: Mix the entire contents of the packet with 2 tablespoons of water for the 0.4-gram dose or the 0.8-gram dose or 4 tablespoons of water for the 2.4-gram dose.
 Stir the mixture well just before you drink it.
 You should drink the medicine within 30 minutes of mixing it.